University Athletic Association Overview & History

 The University of Florida is a national leader in the area of athletic compliance and institutional control by developing one of the most comprehensive compliance programs involving coaches, student-athletes, athletic administration, university administration, alumni, boosters and fans.
 The University of Florida has completed a campus-wide effort to study its athletics program as part of the NCAA Division I athletics certification program.
 The program, the first to focus solely on certification of athletics programs, addressed academic and financial integrity, rules compliance, as well as a commitment to equity.

 The lacrosse facility, which was completed in the fall of 2009, includes a 1,500 seat-stadium, fields for play (lacrosse) and practice (soccer and lacrosse) plus locker rooms.
+A $1.6 million indoor tennis facility opened in the fall of 2013.
+The gymnastics practice facility, which opened for the 2013 season, was renovated and expanded at a cost of $4.4 million.

 Gator Boosters, Inc.